benjaminheng/knowledge-base/content/about-this-knowledge-base.md

 implement a rudimentary fuzzy search algorithm in the future.

 The search is not documented because it's not meant for discovery.
 Discovery is better done by scrolling through the sidebar.
-The search is more so regular users (me) can quickly jump to certain posts.
+The search is more so users like me, who already know which post they want to view, can quickly jump to it.

 ### Hugo template to generate the search index